Kreusada/Kreusada-Cogs/README.rst

 Support
 -------

-Check out my docs `here <https://kreusadacogs.readthedocs.io/en/latest/>`_
+Check out my docs `here <https://kreusadacogs.readthedocs.io/en/latest/>`_.

-Mention me in the #support_othercogs in the `cog support server <https://discord.gg/GET4DVk>`_ if you need any help.
+Mention me in the #support_kreusada-cogs in the `cog support server <https://discord.gg/GET4DVk>`_ if you need any help.

-If you're have an important issue(s), open an issue or pull request to this repo.
+Additionally, feel free to open an issue or pull request to this repo.
-You can also join my `support server <https://discord.gg/JmCFyq7>`_.

 -------
 Credits